Homogeneous Linear Inequality Constraints for Neural Network Activations

 \subsection{Integration in neural network architectures}

 We parameterize the homogeneous form \eqref{eq:homogeneous_constraints} via a neural network layer.
 This layer takes as input some (latent) representation of the data, which is mapped to activations satisfying the desired hard constraints.
 The algorithm is provided with the H-representation of linear inequality constraints, i.e., a matrix $A\in \bbR^{m\times d}$ for $m$ constraints in $d$ dimensions to specify the feasible set \eqref{eq:homogeneous_constraints}.
 At initialization, we convert this to the V-representation via the double description method (Section~\ref{sec:double_description_method}).
 This corresponds to computing the set of rays $\left\{ r_1,\dots, r_s \right\}$ to represent the polyhedral cone.
 During training, the neural network training algorithm is used to optimize within in the feasible set.
 There are two critical aspects in this procedure.
 First, as outlined in Section~\ref{sec:double_description_method}, the run-time complexity of the double description method may be prohibitive.
 Conceptually, the proposed approach allows for significant compute time at initialization to obtain an algorithm that is very efficient at training and test time.
 Second, we must ensure that the mapping from the latent representation to the parameters integrates well with the training algorithm.
 We assume that the model is trained with gradient-based backpropagation, as is common for current deep learning applications.
 The constraint layer comprises a batch normalization layer and an affine mapping (fully-connected layer with biases) followed by the element-wise absolute value function that ensures the non-negativity required by the conical combination parameters.
 In theory, any function $f: \bbR \rightarrow \bbR_{\geq 0}$ would fulfill this requirement; however, care must be taken to not interfere with backpropagated gradients.
-For example, the ReLU function $\textrm{ReLU}(x) = \max\{0,x\}$, which is commonly used as a non-linearity in neural networks, has zero gradient for $x < 0$.
-This implies that certain conical combination parameters are zero and cannot be properly adapted during optimization.
-The absolute value function interferes least with the backpropagated gradient in the sense that it preserves the magnitude of the backpropagated signal and at most changes its sign.